Léon Lambert: Early life and family

 Shortly following the birth of Léon Lambert, the eldest of the banking family's fourth generation, Banque Lambert seemed to be recovering from the shock of the stock market crash of 1929 and the crisis that followed.
-Very quickly, however - when he had not even reached his sixth birthday - Léon Lambert lost his father.
+Very quickly, however, before he had reached his sixth birthday, Léon Lambert lost his father.
 It was the mother of the young child who took over the family business, awaiting the coming of age of her eldest son.